robnagler/robnagler.github.io/_posts/2020-09-27-The-Coddling-of-the-American-Mind.md

 > every year, but the years from 2012 through 2018 seem like the closest
 > we've come to the intensity of the stretch from 1968 to 1972.
 And if you
-> are not convinced that the last few years are extraordinary by objective
-> measures, then just add in the amplifying power of social media.
+> are not convinced that the last few years are extraordinary by objective zz> measures, then just add in the amplifying power of social media.
 Not
 > since the Vietnam War and the civil rights struggles of the 1960s have so
 > many Americans been exposed to a seemingly endless stream of videos
 > showing innocent people--mostly people of color--being beaten, killed, or